Jay-iguez/web-module-challenge-scope-and-closure/README.md

 ```

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Functional programming is an environment or paradigm that a developer utilizes to create a program that which its code follows an immutable set of directions/functions that results in clear and easy to understand code.

+OOP is an environment or paradigm that a developer utilizes to create a program that which its code or set of directions can change at the developers will and be easily manipulated to receive and output a variety of information.

+The pros of functional programming allows a developer to have clear and concise code from the start and to the end.
+It easily enables de-bugging to a great degree, and can result in very optimized code.

+The pros of OOP allows a developer to manipulate the variables their programs recieves and shape how the program will determine what to do with said information.
+It can lead to very inclusive code for different applications.

+The cons of functional programming can be difficult to alter code.
+In order to have the information passed to a pure function changed or even the result, you would need to also change the entire program in succession.

+The cons of OOP programming can be code that's not as easily read and can be difficult to de-bug with variables/functions changing as the program runs.
+It also can result in much more code to do what the program is intended for.

 ## Resources